ls1955/r34-image-filterer/README.md

 # Description
-A chrome extension that hide images according to given blacklist in certain website.
+A chrome extension that hide blacklisted images in *that* website.

 # Getting started
 1. Fork/clone this repo.